astromatt/book-dev/README.rst

 .. tip::
     * This book is free and open source at https://dev.astrotech.io
-    * For consulting or training course requests please email matt@astrotech.io
+    * For consulting or training course requests please email book@astronaut.center

 .. csv-table:: Other books from author
     :widths: 25, 20, 55